chrisdone-archive/ace/README.md

 This package provides a tokenizer, parser and printer for that language.
 Specifically, it implements the declarative mood and the interrogative mood.
-The imperative mood is omited at this time.
+The imperative mood is omitted at this time.

 Interpretation rules, conversion to FoL, or any further analysis is not implemented by this library.